Primary Bone Cancer: Introduction

 Primary bone cancers are called sarcomas.
 Sarcomas can grow from bone, cartilage, fatty tissue, fibrous tissue, muscle, or nerve tissue.

-These are the main types of bone cancer:/p>
+The main types of bone cancer:

 Fibrosarcoma and malignant fibrous histiocytoma.
-These cancers are most commonly found in soft tissues such as ligaments, tendons, fat, and muscle around bone, but they can develop in bones.
+These cancers are most commonly found in soft tissues such as ligaments, tendons, fat, and muscle around bone.
+But they can develop in bones.
 They usually affect the legs, arms, or jaw.
 Older adults are most likely to get these types of cancers.

 Talk with your healthcare provider